beastsaber/bsaber/src/collections/posts/totalbs-interview-with-droobix.md

 ### Q: For you, what was the most interesting or exciting part behind Extra Sensory I (Noodle Extensions)?
 What is your favorite Noodle Extensions map?

-**A:** Since I didn't participate in EXSI (Extra Sensory I), I was really just astounded at the possibilities the maps presented.
+**A:** Since I didn't participate in Extra Sensory I, I was really just astounded at the possibilities the maps presented.
 Everything about them was super cool, and while I never thought I would have ever been able to create anything like them at the time, I still felt a rush of inspiration and opportunity.
+It's still completely crazy to me how I went from that to actually working on Extra Sensory II!

 Choosing a favorite Noodle map is hard, but I'd have to go for Mawntee's map: [DJ TECHNORCH - Love Love Love You I Love You (Eye's by Eyes Remix)](https://beatsaver.com/maps/133c5).
-The effects and note mods are insane and have personally been the most visually pleasing and fun to play.
+The effects and notemods are insane and are extremely visually pleasing and fun to play.
 [Capone - Oh No (instrumental)](https://beatsaver.com/maps/108ee) also by Mawntee is a close second though.
 Creative idea, fantastically executed, and super hilarious.

 <br />

 ### Q: How did you get involved in TotalBS?

-**A:** After I uploaded Up & Down and thought that my few days of fame were up, I received a DM inviting me into private Discord server.
+**A:** After I uploaded Up & Down and thought that my few days of fame were up, I received a DM inviting me into a private Discord server.
 That seems to be how everyone else got in too, just randomly being recruited when one's skills would show enough potential in modcharting.

 A fun fact about when I first got into the secret TBS club is that there was a double-secret TBS club, the place where first talks of a sight-read tournament were happening.
 Me eventually getting into double-secret status felt like finding out your friend group had a separate and more active group chat with everyone except you.
 Good thing this hierarchy doesn't exist anymore!
 At least I think so, perhaps there's a triple-secret I don't know about, hmm…

-I got involved in the EXSII event when I was teaching myself Vivify and sharing some progress with TBS when not many others seemed to be trying it out at that point.
-Eventually though, all members had a chance to participate, with each having their own varying levels of success.
+I got involved in the EXSII event specifically when I was teaching myself Vivify and sharing some progress with TotalBS when I could.
+The tournament was a great source of motivation for me to keep working on all the new modding stuff.

 ### Q: What was your role in Extra Sensory II?

-**A:** I made two maps for the event, one of which was used in the teaser, which is sick.
-For development help, I guess you could say the maps introduced and revealed quite a few bugs to fix.
-I also tested and gave feedback on several maps made by others, and I even sorta made the EXSII banner logo used for the event:
+**A:** I made two maps for the event, one of which was used heavily in advertising the event, which is sick.
+For development help, I guess you could say the maps I made introduced and revealed quite a few bugs to fix.
+I also tested and gave feedback on several maps made by others, and I even made most of the EXSII banner logo used for the event:

 <p align="center">
     <img alt="EXSII Sight Read Tournament Banner" src="/uploads/posts/exsii/tbs-exsii-srt.png">